openzerotrust/.github/profile/README.md

 # Overview

-Open Zero Trust is a Full Lifecycle Container Security platform, delivering cloud-native security with uncompromising end-to-end protection, from DevOps vulnerability protection to automated run-time security, featuring a true Layer 7 container firewall that can block zero days and other threats.
+Open Zero Trust is a Full Lifecycle Container Security platform, delivering cloud-native security with uncompromising end-to-end protection, from DevOps vulnerability protection to automated run-time security, featuring a true Layer 7 container firewall that can block zero days and other threats comming from unexpected application behaviours.

 With the Open Zero Trust (OZT) platform, DevOps, DevSecOps, and Security teams have the tools they need to secure the entire container pipeline, from Build to Ship to Run, automatically.